CrispyyBaconx/export-twitter-following/README.md

 ![list.json?include_profile_intersititial_type=1](example.png)

+Alternatively, you can use this website to get the user id from their @: https://tweethunter.io/twitter-id-converter

 Click on the request to open it up, you can see it as a parameter in the url.
 You can also obtain the x-csrf-token from the request headers if you scroll down a bit in this same request, copy it and stick it in your .env file.

 ### Errors